UNC-Libraries/SCTS-Documentation/How to Proceed.md

-Created July 2025 -- in progress!
+Created July 2025 by Dawne Lucas (in progress).
+See "History of *How to Proceed*" for more information about this manual.

 # How to Proceed: Special Collections Technical Services Archival (SCTS-Archival) Processing Manual